core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-ext-aad title="external_aad" artwork-align="center"}

-Compared with Section 5.4 of {{RFC8613}}, the aad_array has the following differences.
+Compared with {{Section 5.4 of RFC8613}}, the aad_array has the following differences.

 * The 'algorithms' array is extended as follows.

    The parameter 'alg_aead' MUST be set to the CBOR simple value Null if the group does not use the pairwise mode, regardless whether the endpoint supports the pairwise mode.
-Otherwise, this parameter is set as per Section 5.4 of {{RFC8613}}.
+Otherwise, this parameter is set as per {{Section 5.4 of RFC8613}}.

    Furthermore, the 'algorithms' array additionally includes.